whwu95/Text4Vis/README.md

 sh scripts/run_train_multinodes.sh configs/k400/k400_train_rgb_vitl-14-f8.yaml 1
 ```

-- To train our model under **Few-shot** scenario, you just need to add one line in the general config file:
+- **Few-shot Recognition**: To train our model under *Few-shot* scenario, you just need to add one line in the general config file:
 ```sh
 # You can refer to config/k400/k400_few_shot.yaml
 data: